This Bloody Maria cocktail recipe is made with tequila, lime juice, tomato juice, and spices for a fun twist on the classic Bloody Mary.

 - In a cocktail shaker (or a large cup for mixing), add tomato juice, tequila, juice from 1 lemon wedge, juice from 1 lime wedge, Worcestershire sauce, Tabasco sauce, celery salt, smoked paprika and black pepper.

-- Mix together and pour into the ice-filled glass.
+- Mix together, taste, and adjust any seasonings if necessary.
+Pour into the prepared glass.

 - Garnish with the remaining lime and lemon wedges, olives, pickle spears, peperoncini and celery stalks, if desired.
 Enjoy!